KC-software-en/WIT-Intro-to-Python/README.md

 Notice the variable name "breed", the input function and the argument placed within the brackets.
 An argument is the value that the print command will use to act.

-The "" in the brackets indicate that the data a user inputs will store as a string data type (i.e. a list of characters) but more on data types later.
+The information a user inputs automatically stores as a string data type (i.e. a list of characters).
+Moreover, you can also cast the string variable type that was entered via input(), so that you can use it later in the program's code.
+See the examples below:

+E.g.

+`num_of_pets = int(input("How many pets do you have?: "))`

+`vac_cost = float(input("How much does it cost to vaccinate your cat?: "))`

 + _**Note that the program pauses until after the user enters information and presses Enter**_